wp-plugins/robo-gallery/readme.txt

 In gallery admin section you can define amount of the images for the first load and after click on load more button.
 Load more it's such google gallery style pagination functionality which make you able to limit amount of the images for the first load

-= How to change font color of the gallery image description text? =

-In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
-In this settings you can change color of the text

-= Is it possible to turn off border of the gallery thumbnails? =

-Yes, in gallery options you can turn on/off border option

 = Where to change settings of the image of the gallery? =

 Settings of the gallery image you can change in images manager.
 There you can upload, edit or customize already uploaded images to the gallery